12 Top-Rated Resorts in Scottsdale

 Accommodation: Four Seasons Scottsdale at Troon North

 The Four Seasons Scottsdale at Troon North is an elegant luxury resort with only 210 guest rooms, casitas, and suites.
-Set among saguaros and the fantastically shaped boulders in the foothills of Pinnacle Peak, the quaint mission style complex blends perfectly into the desert landscape.
+Set among saguaros and the fantastically shaped boulders in the foothills of Pinnacle Peak, the quaint mission-style complex blends perfectly into the desert landscape.

 Guests can enjoy beautiful desert views from the main lobby, the pool, the restaurants, and the rooms and balconies.
-Unlike some of the larger resorts in Scottsdale, the Four Seasons offers a more intimate atmosphere, which combined with attentive staff make this a relaxing and stress-free experience.
+Unlike some of the larger resorts in Scottsdale, the Four Seasons offers a more intimate atmosphere, which combined with attentive staff makes this a relaxing and stress-free experience.

 Over the last several years, the resort has undergone extensive renovations and upgrades.
 All accommodations are very private and have a balcony or terrace.
 Golfers will enjoy the convenience of the iconic Troon North Golf Club with its two beautiful courses right next door.
 A complimentary shuttle is available for guests.